JPMakesStuff/ScoreboardWiFiControl/README.md

 To test individual digit boards, or the "vane driver" board for (ball/strike/out) dots<br/>
 Arduino --> 10pin ribbon cable --> only one digit at a time, not the entire scoreboard!<br/>
-...no other digits should be daisy-chained via additional ribbon cables connected to "output"<br/>
+ - no other digits should be daisy-chained via additional ribbon cables connected to "output"<br/>
-...it's OK to keep the 3pin power cable connected to all, unless your trying to isolate a damaged/corroded/shorted digit or dot<br/>
+ - it's OK to keep the 3pin power cable connected to all, unless your trying to isolate a damaged/corroded/shorted digit or dot<br/>
-...**you MUST also connect GND on the Arduino to GND on the ribbon cable** (or GND on the 3pin power cable)<br/>
+ - **you MUST connect all GND together: the Arduino GND the ribbon cable GND and the scoreboard power supply GND**<br/>
-...use the Arduino code "[LED_tester](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/LED_tester)"<br/>
+ - use the Arduino code "[LED_tester](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/LED_tester)"<br/>
-...modify the SSID section near the top to match your WiFi on the field, or your home WiFi, or your phone's hotspot when testing anywhere
+ - modify the SSID section near the top to match your WiFi on the field, or your home WiFi, or your phone's hotspot when testing anywhere

 See [example of test page](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_LED_tester.png)